p4u/p4u.github.io/_posts/2016-10-10-luks-telegram.md

 published: true
 ---

-If you have a server somewhere in the Internet **it is a must to have the data encrypted**.
+If you have a server somewhere in the Internet, IMO, it is important to have the full data encrypted.
-Specially if it is a VPS hosted on some third party location.
+Specially if it is hosted on some third party location.
+If you do not have access to the HOST machine (for instance you are running a virtual private server), you can never be 100% sure of the privacy of your data.
+Even if the virtual disk is encrypted with LUKS, in runtime the decryption key is placed somewhere in the RAM.
+An addvanced attacker would (in theory) be able to scan the RAM for key-like strings.

+However I always prefer to encrypt the information, so it is not that easy for an attacker to browse into my private files.

 Usually the VPS providers does not give you the option to encrypt the root partition, however it can be achieved by hacking a bit.
 I use Hetzner, they have a very powerful and flexible administration interface where you can boot in *rescue mode* to do whatever you want to do to your virtual server.
 So I installed a plain Debian Linux to afterwars encrypt the root partition.

 1. Mount /dev/sda1 to /mnt
-2. Copy all data to your local computer: `rsync -vagHl root@your.server:/mnt/ localfolder/`
+2. Copy all data to your local computer:
+  * `rsync -vagHl root@your.server:/mnt/ localfolder/`
 3. Fdisk /dev/sda an create partitions (sda1=BOOT, sda2=LVM)
 4. Follow [cryptosetup instructions](https://debian-administration.org/article/469/How_to_set_up_an_encrypted_filesystem_in_several_easy_steps)
-5. Copy back the OS data: `rsync -vagHl localfolder/ root@your.server:/mnt/`
+5. Copy back the OS data:
+  * `rsync -vagHl localfolder/ root@your.server:/mnt/`
 6. Set up [SSH unlock](http://blog.neutrino.es/es/2011/unlocking-a-luks-encrypted-root-partition-remotely-via-ssh/) to decrypt the filesystem using SSH

 To this point, when the server boots, the initram (which includes busybox and dropbear) is ready to handle a SSH login.